What is Persistent Debt and how is it affecting me?

 What are my options?

-Recommended Payments?
+Recommended payments?

-If you have received a letter from us informing you that you need to start making your recommended payments to keep your account open, first thing to understand is this isn’t your contractual payment (your minimum payment remains exactly the same).
-However this payment will be higher than your minimum payment, but it will make sure you’re always paying more than your interest, fees and charges.
-This means you’re always paying down your Persistent Debt balance, and you will notice this ‘Recommended Payment’ will start to appear on your monthly statements.
-By sticking to these payments, you will be repaying your Persistent Debt balance over a reasonable period of 4 years.
+The recommended payment is higher than your minimum payment, but it will make sure that you're always paying more than your interest, fees and charges.
+This means you're paying down your Persistent Debt balance and you'll see 'Recommended Payment' showing on your monthly statements.
+By sticking to these payments, you'll be repaying your Persistent Debt balance over a period of 4 years.

 Ways to pay

-Keep on top your finances
+Keep on top of your finances

-Check balances, view statements online or set up a new Direct Debit payment in your Online Account Manager.
+Check balances, view statements online or set up a new direct Debit payment in your Online Account Manager.

 Contact us

-To discuss your account please contact us on 0371 376 9214.
+To discuss your account, please contact us on 0371 376 9214

 New rules issued by the Financial Conduct Authority (FCA) aim to help Credit Card and Storecard customers avoid long term debt.
 You've been making small repayments over the last 18 months or longer which means you may have paid more in interest, fees and charges on your Credit Card or Storecard than towards paying back what you initially borrowed.
 Your account is therefore in Persistent Debt.